oxctl/sub-account-browse/README.md

     npm version minor

-This will increment the build version, create a git tag and push the changes to the repository.
+This will increment the build version and create a git tag.
+Then if it looks ok you can push the changes with

+    git push && git push --tags

 The new version will then get deployed to the development environment.
 Then if the deployment went OK you should be able to deploy the new version to the production environment using the GitHub Action for production deploys.
 It's a manual job that requests git version to deploy eg (v1.7.0, all tag names start with a 'v').